Assad steps up efforts to crush last besieged enclaves

 A commander in the regional military alliance that backs the Syrian government said the Syrian army had begun shelling the jihadist enclave on Tuesday in preparation for an assault.

+Islamic State lost most of its territory last year, but it still holds small areas of desert in eastern Syria on either side of the Euphrates river.
+On Thursday neighbouring Iraq carried out air strikes against the jihadist group in Syria in coordination with Damascus, the Iraqi military said.

-Reporting by Tom Perry and Dahlia Nehme; Writing by Angus McDowall; Editing by Peter Graff
+Reporting by Suleiman al-Khalidi in Amman, Tom Perry and Dahlia Nehme in Beirut, Ben Blanchard in Beijing and Raya Jalabi in Baghdad; Writing by Angus McDowall; Editing by Peter Graff